camden-git/romi-docs/arm.md

 |EXT4|11|5|2|
 |EXT5|12|6|3|

 After this, you have to code the subsystem, not much else to say.
-Here's an expert from our code.
-You'd have to extend the switch statement and add one for each ext that you are going to need.
+Here's bit of our code.
+You'd have to extend the switch statement and add one for each EXT that you are going to need.
 What you're trying to do is define what "settings" to use based on what EXT is being called.
-As you can see, we have a switch statement for each EXT, and then depending on what mode *(DIO,PWM,AIN)* is being requested, it defines what "settings'' should be used.
+As you can see, we have a switch statement for each EXT, and then depending on what mode *(DIO,PWM,AIN)* is being requested, it defines what "settings" should be used.
 There of course is other ways to do this however, this is a pretty good solution and you can of course change it down the road if need be.
 ```java
 switch (ext0) {
   case DIO: